 In "Hubbert v.
 Dell," customers using Dell's website were shown the words "All sales are subject to Dell's Terms and Conditions of Sale" recurrently and were provided with an obvious hyperlink to Dell's Terms and Conditions agreement.

 When a dispute arose over whether a customer was provided notice of the terms, the reviewing court made clear that repeated exposure of this nature would put a reasonable person on notice, as long as it was presented directly and unambiguously.

-Browsewrap agreements do have the inherent protection that repeated use of or interaction with a website indicates a certain level of awareness of the existence and therefore notice.
+Browsewrap agreements have the inherent protection that repeated use of or interaction with a website indicates a certain level of awareness of their existence, and therefore notice.

 Cairo v.
 CrossMedia Services